 Two Trees are noticed:

-The Tree of Life – protecting Adam from the Angel of Death or any other sickness or sorrows
+The Tree of Life – that protects Adam from the Angel of Death

 5: For a Trial